RocketChat/Rocket.Chat/.changeset/strong-humans-bow.md

 "@rocket.chat/ui-kit": minor
 ---

-Introduce channels select to UiKit
+Introduced new elements for apps to select channels